 - issuing payments in various currencies with ease and covering multiple countries.

 Deciding on a suitable payment solution to integrate is vital for those planning a development project and working on product feature prioritization.
-And although Stripe, PayPal, and Braintree are all noted as the best payment gateways, which of them is optimal for you?
+If you are selling your digital services you should use Merchant of Record as it simplifies payment processing, tax management, and regulatory compliance.
+Although Stripe, PayPal, and Braintree are all noted as the best payment gateways, which of them is optimal for you?

 To help you make up your mind, we’ll go over the payment methods and integrations that these solutions support.
 We’ll note how they differ in terms of pricing options and compare many other fundamental points to show you the difference between Stripe and PayPal, also comparing them with PayPal’s service Braintree.